surajK610/surajk610.github.io/_projects/learning-cuda-programming.md

 ## Task 3: GPU Programming with CUDA

-### The Paradigm Shift to Massively Parallel Computing

-Moving from CPU to GPU programming represented a fundamental shift in thinking.
-Instead of optimizing for a few powerful cores, I had to think about thousands of lightweight threads working in parallel on an **RTX 6000 GPU**.
+Moving from CPU to GPU programming represents a fundamental shift in thinking.
+Instead of optimizing for a few powerful cores, one must think about thousands of lightweight threads working in parallel on an **RTX 6000 GPU**.
+Boundary conditions are critical and everything must be thought of in terms of collective operations (e.g. `all_reduce`).
+We do this with special cuda primities such as `__shfl_down_sync`.

 #### Understanding the GPU Memory Hierarchy and Roofline Model

-The GPU introduces a much more complex memory hierarchy and computational model:
+The GPU introduces a much more complex memory hierarchy and computational model.
+See figure 1 for this in a basic roofline representation.

 **GPU Roofline Analysis**:
 - **Peak Performance**: 133632 GF/s (Tensor), 16691 GF/s (Single-Precision)